by Nebula Haze

 Switch to the flowering stage when your plant has reached half the final desired height.
 Your plant can double in size after the switch!

-You "tell" your plant to start making buds by putting your grow lights on a timer that is set on a 12/12 light schedule.
-This means the grow light is on for 12 hours, but the plant is in uninterrupted darkness for 12 hours every day.
-This daily dark period is like a message that tells your plant winter is coming.
-It will start growing buds within about 2 weeks after the switch to 12/12.
+You “tell” your plant to start making buds by putting your grow lights on a timer that is set on a 12/12 light schedule.
+This means the grow light is on for 12 hours, but the plant spends the other 12 hours a day is in uninterrupted darkness.

 The first few weeks after the switch to 12/12, your plant will be growing fast!
 This extra fast growth period is known as the flowering stretch.

-Male vs Female - When your plant starts making flowers, you need to double check that they're all making buds and not pollen sacs.
+When your plant starts making flowers, you need to double check that they’re all making buds (female) and not pollen sacs (male).
 Learn where to look on the plant to figure out the plant gender as soon as possible.

 You can skip this step if you started with feminized seeds (since all plants will be female and make buds).